amedhmd/restaurant-system-frontend/README.md

-GKMIT Restaurant :- Restaurant to order and find delicious food.
+ Restaurant :- Restaurant to order and find delicious food.

 Technology Used:-
 1.ReactJS(Frontend)